-ZTE to double its product offerings in 2011, including Windows Phone 7 devices [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+ZTE to double its product offerings in 2011, including Windows Phone 7 devices [UPDATED]Alex Wagner - Editorial Director of News and Content

 ZTE isn't a particularly huge name here in the U.S., mainly due to the fact that they mainly produce low-end featurephones and USB data sticks, but the company is planning to make a big splash in the North American market in 2011.
 Speaking with PCMag, Jeff Ji, general manager of ZTE USA, revealed that ZTE plans to launch up to 28 phones in North America this year.
 Included in that number will be at least one Windows Phone 7 device, Ji said, and we could be seeing some Android phones as well as devices for use with T-Mobile's 42Mbps HSPA+ network, as well.
 ZTE will be working with carriers including Verizon, AT&T, Sprint, T-Mobile, MetroPCS, and Cricket to provide "quality, performance, and design," Ji explained.
 The company is even working on some LTE-capable devices, although Ji doesn't believe that there will be huge demand for them.
 He says that 14.4 and 21Mbps HSPA+ products are "good enough for now."